SeunA88/Generating-insights-about-Deforestation-across-regions-using-SQL/README.md

 - **The total forest area in square km for countries in the 'high income' group.
 The result was compared to the rest of the income categories**.

    To generate this insight the following steps were carried out:
-1. Two datasets were used; forest_area and Region_ dataset.
+1. Two datasets were used; forest_area and Regions_ dataset.
 2. The forest area in square km column was checked for presence of null values.
 3. All null values were replaced with the average forest area in square km.
 3. The total forest area in square km for countries was calculated using SUM function and was used in conjustion with the GROUP BY clause.